loganwuu/find_and_replace/README.md

 ## Specs

-* Breaks the string into an array of elements.
+* Removes any punctuation.
-* Finds the word to be replaced by another word.
+* Downcase the input string.
-* Reconstructs the array with the new word.
+* Finds the word that is to be replaced by another word and reconstructs the array with the new word and outputs as a new string.
-* Outputs the array as a string
+* Returns 'Sorry, no match found between the words in your sentence and the replacing word.' for no match.

 ## Setup